SkynetLabs/skynet-kernel/README.md

 compile into the final browser extension.
 The code in this folder is responsible for creating a trustless execution zone for the user.

+The 'http-server' folder contains an http-server which serves basic http responses to all requests to localhost:25252.
+This is a completely optional utility which improves performance and privacy.
+See the README in this folder for more details.

 The 'kernel' folder contains the default kernel that gets loaded for the user when the user first logs into Skynet.
 The majority of the interesting concepts are in this folder.